Mastodonsauridae

 Mastodonsauridae is a family of capitosauroid temnospondyls.
 Fossils belonging to this family have been found in North America, Greenland, Europe, Asia, and Australia.
 The family Capitosauridae is synonymous with Mastodonsauridae.

 Description

 Size

 Mastodonsaurids were generally large amphibians, with some length estimates ranging from 3 to 6 meters.
 Some genera, like Mastodonsaurus and Cyclotosaurus were specially large, reaching at least 4 meters or more.
-Other genera like Parotosuchus and Paracyclotosaurus only reached 2 meters or more in length, but it's still pretty large compared to modern-day amphibians.
+Other genera like Parotosuchus and Paracyclotosaurus only reached 2 meters or more in length, but it's still large compared to most modern-day amphibians.

 Distinguishing features

 Some mastodonsaurids including Parotosuchus were covered in a scaly skin, unlike the smooth skin of modern-day amphibians, and probably moved with an eel-like motion in the water.

 Another peculiar mastodonsaurid is Sclerothorax, with unusual features including its elongated neural spines.
 The neural spines are tallest at the front of the spine.
 Sclerothorax also has a very large pectoral girdle; the interclavicle bone is longer than the skull, meaning that Sclerothorax has the proportionally largest interclavicle of any temnospondyl.
 The body of Sclerothorax is covered by small scale-like bony ossicles that would have been embedded in the dermis in life.
 The skull of Sclerothorax is short, wide, and roughly rectangular in shape.
 The snout is wider than the cheek region.
 The bones along the midline of the skull roof are also very wide relative to those of other temnospondyls.